christinabuencamino/Farmers-Market-Project/README.md

 As we can see, a majority of these zip codes are encompassed in these two brackets, which offsets the data.
 It would be unfair to draw the conclusion that farmer's markets "target" certain income zones, since the distribution of zip codes by tax bracket is heavily skewed.
 <br>
 ## Model Prediction
-**Note**: Unfortunately, due to the nature of my data and the amount of time I had to complete this project, I was unable to find a method of data prediction that fit the data well, since my data is essentially a boolean of whether or not a market was present in a zip code (aka largely categorical).
-However, after much discussion (thanks Susan!) and research, there were other ways I could analyze my data, as seen below.
+**Note**: Unfortunately, due to the nature of my data and the time constraint, I was unable to find a method of data prediction that fit the data well, since my data is essentially a boolean of whether or not a market was present in a zip code (aka largely categorical).
+However, after much discussion (thanks Susan!) and research, there were other ways I could attempt to analyze my data, as seen below.
 If I had more time (and I intend to update this project once I have time), I would read up on other methods of prediction not discussed in class.
 I would also definitely broaden my data so I would have more to work with, and thus more to analyze.
 <br>
-I ran a logistic regression on the data and plotted the results.
+To begin, I ran a logistic regression on the data and plotted the results.
 From my research and what we've learned in class, this seemed to be the most logical approach since I could treat the presence of a market as a boolean, thus making it a dependent variable that fits for logistic regression:<br>

 ![https://user-images.githubusercontent.com/66935005/165962954-1d582155-7550-4c81-ba70-57c5360dc391.png](https://user-images.githubusercontent.com/66935005/165962954-1d582155-7550-4c81-ba70-57c5360dc391.png)